lamida/scarr-sample-program/readme.md

 In those two folderswe can see the modified dot-cfg output with checkpoint information.
 There is also loa.txt which contains the statistic of the checkpoints and LoA.

+# Note
+There are some gibberish at the end of loa.txt.
+I am still not sure what is causing that.
+Maybe because of the piping in the script I use to generate that.